arcosuc3m/phardi/README.md

 # README #

-pHARDI (parallel High Angular Resolution Diffusion Imaging) is a toolkit for the GPU/CPU-accelerated reconstruction of intra-voxel reconstruction methods from diffusion Magnetic Resonance Imaging (dMRI) data.
+Parallel High Angular Resolution Diffusion Imaging (pHARDI) is a toolkit for the GPU/CPU-accelerated reconstruction of intra-voxel reconstruction methods from diffusion Magnetic Resonance Imaging (dMRI) data.
 It was designed to support multiple linear algebra accelerators in a wide range of devices, such as multi-core GPU devices (both CUDA and OpenCL) or even co-processors, like Intel Xeon Phi.
 For platforms that do not support any GPU-based accelerator, our solution can also run on multi-core processors (CPU) using highly-tuned linear algebra libraries.
 We use Armadillo on top of the linear algebra accelerators for providing a common interface and ArrayFire for supporting GPU devices.

 List of reconstruction methods currently included:

-* Diffusion Tensor Imaging with Symmetric Positive-Definite Constraints (DTI-SPD) (Barmpoutis, 2010)
+* Diffusion Tensor Imaging (of order-2 or higher) with Symmetric Positive-Definite Constraints (DTI-SPD) (Barmpoutis, 2010)
 * Q-Ball Imaging (QBI) (Tuch, 2004; Descoteaux, 2007)
 * Q-Ball Imaging in Constant Solid Angle (QBI-CSA) (Aganj, 2010)
 * Revisited version of the Diffusion Orientation Transform (DOT-R2) (Canales-Rodríguez, 2010)